Broadland: Controversies

-A total of £357,000 was paid to two managers leaving Broadland council as a result of the merger of two management teams at Broadland and South Norfolk councils, reported Private Eye in October 2020.
-(A further £594,000 in termination payments was to be shared between three managers leaving South Norfolk council due to the merger.)
+A total of £357,000 was paid to two managers leaving Broadland council as a result of the merger of two management teams at Broadland and South Norfolk councils, in October 2020.
+(Note: A further £594,000 in termination payments was to be shared between three managers leaving South Norfolk Council, due to the merger.)
 The councils reportedly claimed these so-called "golden goodbyes" would actually save money, as they would have fewer highly paid senior officials after they departed.